talha-shafqat/leanix-cicd-examples/README.md

 The following examples are provided:

+## Ansible
+Uploads an example Ansible definition file into Microservice Intelligence - example can be fetched from https://docs.ansible.com/ansible/latest/collections/ansible/builtin/uri_module.html.
+It requires a three step execution:

+* Upload the Integration API processor into your workspace, see `https://dev.leanix.net/docs/setup``
+* Execute `python yaml2Ldif.py' to extract a valid ldif (be mindful to add your workspace id - see https://dev.leanix.net/docs/authentication#section-generate-api-tokens)
+* Upload the LDIF via the Integration API

 ## Gradle Dependencies
 Uploads example gradle dependencies into Microservice Intelligence.
 It requires a Microservice ID which is present as external ID in your workspace.
 The sample gradle dependency file can be extracted by calling